numical/ubibot/packages/tutorial/README.md

 ##testing
-In the [intro](../../README.md) we called testing is '_first class concern_'.
-Yet we have waited until part 3 to discuss it!
-Sorry.

-The framework philosophy is:
+The framework's testing philosophy is:
-* to leave unit testing to the implementation - after all it is you, the implementor, who best knows the level of testing, you want;
+* leave unit testing to the implementation - after all it is you, the implementor, who best knows the level of testing, you want;
-* but to offer powerful integration testing utilities.
+* but offer powerful integration testing utilities.

 One of the great advantages of conversational interfaces is that the user interaction is ```String``` in / ```String``` out.
 This makes writing test scripts easy, and the [```@numical/ubibot-test```](../ubibot-test) makes running them equally easy.